zhubao315/learn-agentic-ai/comprehensive_guide_daca.md

 ---

-## Appendix IV: FIPA ACL Reseach Report
+## Appendix V: FIPA ACL Reseach Report

  [FIPA](http://www.fipa.org/) ACL, with its standardized communication and security features, is a robust solution for agent-to-agent communication across different organizations and countries